6 Instant Giveaways the Produce at the Farmers Market Isn’t Fresh or Local

 It’s not a producer-only market

 The majority of farmers markets have an information booth.
 Here, you can find out if you are at a producer-only market.
-And if you’re interested, you can even ask how to become a farmer yourself.

 “Most farmers markets have staff or volunteers who help the market run smoothly and serve as ambassadors for the market,” explains the FMC.